retorquere/zotero-better-bibtex/pandoc/main.md

 \ref{fig:game-grades-support-ta}, [@sec:implementation]).

-We report our implementation experience, something that de Sousa Borges argues is often forgotten [@deSousaBorges:2014:SMG:2554850.2554956].
+We report our implementation experience, something that de Sousa Borges argues is often forgotten [@erdos1972].
- In this regard, our experience coincides with O'Donovan's work [@ODonovan], that is, the creation of a game takes time.
+ In this regard, our experience coincides with O'Donovan's work [@mckenzie1974], that is, the creation of a game takes time.
 O'Donovan's report that the gamification of a course can incur in high (monetary) costs, as they hired a programmer and designer to create a game.
 In our setting, we used a platform-free software, i.e. the free Google Excel Sheet.